 Teaching & Learning

-Nassau BOCES programs provide instructional practices that are intellectually challenging, authentic to student experiences, recognizes student strengths, and is differentiated and personalized to promote each student’s academic success and well-being.
+Nassau BOCES programs provide instructional practices that are intellectually challenging, authentic to student experiences, recognize student strengths, and are differentiated and personalized to promote each student's academic success and well-being.

 Reopening Mandatory Requirements

 Nassau BOCES continuity of learning plan for the 2021-2022 school year is explained in the School Schedules section and prepares for the possibility of in-person, remote, and/or hybrid models of instruction.

 Nassau BOCES educational programs provide curriculum and instruction which is aligned to the New York State Education Department which has established the student learning expectations (standards) for what all students should know and be able to do as a result of skilled instruction.

 - Next Generation Learning Standards➚